Art in Public Places

 Since 1995, Whittier, a modern California city established in the late 1880’s, and Changshu, a bustling Chinese city with a history that goes back 3,000 years, have been Sister Cities.
 Whittier and China have a special connection – President Richard M. Nixon, who was raised in Whittier, attended Whittier High School and graduated from Whittier College – was responsible for re-establishing relations with the People’s Republic of China during his term of office.

 The Whittier Community Foundation formally dedicated the Whittier Police Memorial on May 20, 2011.
 The privately-funded sculpture was placed in front of the new Whittier Police Station at 13200 Penn Street to honor the men and women who make up the Whittier police force.
 Funding for the Police Memorial was raised by the Whittier Community Foundation, a non-profit group which raises funds for projects and programs to benefit the local community.
 The Memorial is a gift to the City and the Police Department from the Foundation.
 The Whittier Police Memorial, by California artist Alanna Roth, is entitled “The Final Salute” and features a sculpture of a police officer saluting a fallen comrade, while his hand rests on the shoulder of the fallen officer’s child, who holds an American flag.
-Two Whittier police officers have been killed in the line of duty over the years, Mike Lane and John Pierce.
-Family members of both fallen officers attended the dedication ceremony and were honored for the sacrifice they endured.
+Three Whittier police officers have been killed in the line of duty over the years: Mike Lane, John Pierce and Keith Boyer.

 Pio Pico Historical State Park